-Jury finds 'Hot Cop' guilty of felony hit-and-run
+Jury finds 'hot cop' guilty of felony hit-and-run

 Kohrs' attorney argued he ran because he was in danger from a mob that had gathered who recognized him as the Hot Cop of the Castro.

-The judge remanded Kohrs to custody saying he was a flight risk.
+The judge remanded Kohrs to custody, saying he was a flight risk.

-"He didn't appear before the police for a number of hours but he did come himself in and the idea that he's a flight risk because of that one instance is not one with which I agree," said Furst.
+"He didn't appear before the police for a number of hours, but he did (turn) himself in," Furst said.
+"And the idea that he's a flight risk because of that one instance is not one with which I agree."

 ----------